 Oh, hello there you cool cactus you.
-Saguaros (pronounced “Sa-war-o” – yeah, I’m one of those snobby people) are the poster children of the cacti world, I feel like.
-They’re those tall, almost person-like looking cacti in the photo.
+Saguaros (pronounced “Sa-war-o”; yeah, I’m one of those snobby people) are the poster children of the cacti world, I feel like.
+They’re the tall, almost person-like looking cacti.

 They can also outlive us at 150-200 years old.
 I can go so much more into Saguaros – they really are fascinating!!
 And just totally otherworldly – pretty alien-like, in my opinion.

 I’m ridiculously obsessed with their perfect red flowers.
 I so wish I could cuddle with them but that would be probably the worst idea I’ve ever had (and trust me, I’ve had some bad ones).